 Since wholesale prices will trickle through to consumers, the PPI is seen as an early indicator of inflationary pressures.
 Moreover, rising factory gate prices can be a bullish sign that businesses are confident enough to pass on these price rises, rather than absorb them, because demand is there.

-Central banks use interest rates to try to keep inflation within certain limits.
+Central banks use the interest rate lever to try to keep inflation within certain limits.
 When inflation increases above these levels, traders start to price in interest rate rises.
 When it falls, they price in rate cuts.
 Additionally, a growing economy often goes hand in hand with rising prices.
 When a currency appreciates or depreciates on the back of inflation data, there can be a number of underlying reasons as well as the inflation data itself.